-Apply to the Health Coaching Graduate Certificate Program
+Apply to the Graduate Certificate in Clinical Health Coaching

-The Graduate Certificate in Health Coaching provides students and professionals working in health care with the knowledge and skills to facilitate positive behavior change to promote health and reduce chronic disease risk and experience.
-Specifically, training serves to develop health coaching skills that will:
+The Graduate Certificate in Clinical Health Coaching at the University of Delaware provides students and professionals working in health care with the knowledge and skills to facilitate positive behavior change to promote health and reduce chronic disease risk and experience.
+Program training serves to develop health coaching skills that will:

 - Help people clarify their health goals, and implement and sustain behaviors, lifestyles, and attitudes that are conducive to optimal health